thomasw/djproxy/README.md

 ### HttpProxy dynamic configuration and route generation helper:

-If you'd like to specify the configuration for a set of proxies, without having to maintain specific classes and url routes, you can use `djproxy.helpers.generate_routes` as follows:
+To specify the configuration for a set of proxies, without having to maintain specific classes and url routes, one can use `djproxy.helpers.generate_routes` as follows:

 In `urls.py`, pass `generate_routes` a `configuration` dict to configure a set